-The Slowly Changing Dimension transformation in SSIS coordinates the inserting and updating records in data warehouse dimension tables.
-This transformation supports four types of changes, and in this article, we will explain about SSIS Slowly Changing Dimension Type 2 (also called as SCD Historical attribute or SCD 2).
+The SSIS Slowly Changing Dimension transformation coordinates the inserting and updating of records in data warehouse dimension tables.
+This transformation supports four types of changes, and in this article, we will explain SSIS Slowly Changing Dimension Type 2 (also called SCD Historical attribute or SCD 2).

 SSIS Slowly Changing Dimension Type 2 (SCD 2): If you want to maintain the historical data of a column, then mark them as Historical attributes.
-If your Dimension table members (or Columns) marked as Historical attributes, then it will maintain the current record, and on top of that, it will create a new record with changing details.
+If your Dimension table members (or Columns) are marked as Historical attributes, it will maintain the current record.
+And on top of that, it will create a new record with changing details.
 In real-time, the type of change provided by this SCD 2 or SSIS Slowly Changing Dimension Type 2 is beneficial.
-For example, if we want to maintain the Employee’s previous and current city or Employee’s prior department and current department, then we can mark these columns as Historical attributes.
-Before we step into the example, let us see the data inside our Employees Dimension table.
+For example, if we want to maintain the Employee’s previous and current city or Employee’s prior department and current department, we can mark these columns as Historical attributes.
+Before entering the example, let us see the data inside our Employees Dimension table.

-NOTE: Since SSIS Slowly Changing Dimension Type 2 is maintaining historical data, as the data grows, it will be challenging to maintain the data.
+NOTE: Since SSIS Slowly Changing Dimension Type 2 is maintaining historical data, as the data grows, SCD will be challenging to maintain the data.

 The following screenshot will show you the data inside our [Employees] table.
-For this SSIS SCD 2 or Slowly Changing Dimension Type 2 demo, we are going to use this data.
-You can get the same data by selecting TOP 10 records from [DimEmployee] table in [AdventureWorksDW2014] database.
+We will use this data for this SSIS SCD 2 or Slowly Changing Dimension Type 2 demo.
+You can get the same data by selecting the TOP 10 records from the [DimEmployee] table in the [AdventureWorksDW2014] database.

-The below image shows the data present in the [EmployeeSource] table, and we are going to update or insert these two records into the [Employees] table.
+The image below shows the data in the [EmployeeSource] table; we will update or insert these two records into the [Employees] table.

-If you observe the above screenshot, the Department Name of the EmployeId (253022876) is different from original value (it has changed from ‘Marketing’ to ‘Sales,’ and We have a new record with EmployeId 253022870.
+If you observe the above screenshot, the Department Name of the EmployeId (253022876) is different from the original value.
+It has changed from ‘Marketing’ to ‘Sales,’ We have a new record with EmployeId 253022870.
 Our task is to insert the new record and update the Department Name of the second record.

 SSIS Slowly Changing Dimension Type 2 example